+- All protons at Fermilab come from the Linac/Booster system.

+- Only "original" accelerators at the lab

+- First half of linac

+- Most of Booster

-- All protons at Fermilab come from the Linac/Booster system. - The Booster magnets operate in a 15 Hz offset resonant circuit, which - Sets a fundamental clock for all all accelerator sequencing - 1/15 second = 1 "tick" - Sets a fundamental "batch" of protons - 1.6 μsec long - Up to 5x1012 protons - Because the Booster magnets have no flat top, it cannot produce the beam structure required by the Mu2e Experiment. - This is why the experiment (then called MECO) was originally proposed for Brookhaven - Luckily for us, when the Tevatron shut down in 2011, it freed up some equipment, specifically...
+- The Booster magnets operate in a 15 Hz offset resonant circuit, which

+- Sets a fundamental clock for all all accelerator sequencing

+- 1/15 second = 1 "tick"

+- Sets a fundamental "batch" of protons

+- 1.6 μsec long

+- Up to 5x1012 protons

+- Because the Booster magnets have no flat top, it cannot produce the beam structure required by the Mu2e Experiment.

+- This is why the experiment (then called MECO) was originally proposed for Brookhaven

+- Luckily for us, when the Tevatron shut down in 2011, it freed up some equipment, specifically...

+Specifically...